-EU ministers to weigh Afghan security, migrant challenges
+EU ministers weigh Afghan security, migrant challenges

+“We will watch the developments very closely, and those who are now executing power in Afghanistan will be judged by their action,” Maas told reporters in Berlin.
+“We will especially focus on the stability of the region.
+The neighboring countries will certainly be confronted with further refugee movements.”

+Many countries in Europe are concerned about an influx of refugees like the mass exodus from Syria in 2015.
+Afghans are among the biggest group seeking sanctuary in Europe, after Syrians.
+Some EU estimates suggest that about 570,000 Afghans have applied for asylum since 2015.

 French President Emmanuel Macron said Monday that France, Germany and other European partners would work swiftly on a “robust response” to any new influx of unauthorized migrants from Afghanistan.

-He said the “organized and just international effort” would be marked by “an effort of solidarity, the harmonization of protection criteria and cooperation with transit countries” that Afghan migrants might move through.
-Turkey, with whom the EU already has a migrant outsourcing deal, is one such country.
+He stressed it would be a joint effort and involve transit countries that Afghans may move through, which include Turkey.

 “Europe cannot alone assume the consequences,” Macron said.

-Austria, meanwhile, plans to suggest at a meeting of EU interior ministers on Wednesday that deportation centers be set up in countries neighboring Afghanistan.
+Austria, meanwhile, plans to suggest at Wednesday’s meeting of EU interior ministers that deportation centers be set up in countries that neighbor Afghanistan.

-The arrival of well over a million migrants in 2015, mostly from Syria and Iraq, sparked one of the 27-nation EU’s biggest crises as nations bickered over how best to manage the influx.
-The infighting continues today and a new wave of migrants from Afghanistan is likely to exacerbate those tensions.
+The arrival of well over 1 million migrants in 2015, mostly from Syria and Iraq, sparked one of the 27-nation EU’s biggest crises as nations bickered over how best to manage the influx.

-Asylum applications by Afghan nationals climbed by a third since February as it became clear that the United States would pull troops out of Afghanistan.
+Asylum applications by Afghan citizens have already climbed by a third since February as it became clear that the United States would pull its troops out of Afghanistan.
 More than 4,648 applications were lodged in May, according to the EU’s asylum office.
 About half of the applications tend to be successful.

-More entries from Afghanistan should be manageable for the EU bloc of some 450 million people.
-Most Afghans are likely to flee to Iran or Pakistan, or other northern neighbors.
+More entries from Afghanistan should be manageable for the EU bloc of 450 million people.
+Most Afghans are likely to flee to Iran, Pakistan or other northern neighbors like Uzbekistan and Tajikistan.

 On Monday, Chancellor Angela Merkel and other top German politicians warned of a possible new wave of refugees and appealed for assistance to help Afghanistan’s neighbors keep people close to their homes.